KingIdee/guest-writer/articles/2018-07-25-configuring-continuous-deployment-pipelines-on-node.js-web-apps.markdown

 ---

 ## TL;DR:
-In this article, you will learn how to configure a continuous deployment pipeline for a Node.js web application.
+In this article, you will learn how to configure a continuous deployment pipeline for web apps.
 For demonstration purposes, you will use Now.sh, GitHub, and TravisCI to automate the pipeline.
 Actually, the strategy can be used with other programming languages (e.g. Python, Java, .NET Core) and tools (like BitBucket, AWS, and Circle CI).

 ## Continuous Deployment Overview